zrizvi20/myproject/README.md

 # myproject

-a simple app for helping people collaborate on construction projects and manage them efficiently.
+a simple app for helping people collaborate on and manage construction projects efficiently.